labsyspharm/ashlar/docs/instructions/running.md

 # Running ASHLAR

-For detailed instructions on how to install ASHLAR, see [installation](./installation.html).
-For step-by-step instructions, see the [quick start guide](./).
+This page serves as a reference guide for ASHLAR syntax.
+Refer to the [quick start guide](./) for step-by-step instructions.

 ## Description
 **Ashlar** performs fast, high-quality stitching of microscopy images.
 It also co-registers multiple rounds of cyclic imaging for methods such as CyCIF and CODEX.